That-Dev-Girl-Sites/jhalabi.com/_posts/2017-02-01-prep-work-update.md

   - pregnancy
 tags:
   - conception
+excerpt: I took a couple baby steps in the last 24 hours to prepare my brain and body for the months ahead.
 ---

 I took a couple baby steps in the last 24 hours to prepare my brain and body for the months ahead.